Ontario Statutory Holidays: Complete Guide for 2025-2026

 Frequently Asked Questions (FAQ)

-What are the statutory holidays in Ontario for 2025?
+What Are the Statutory Holidays in Ontario in 2025?

 Ontario has 9 official statutory holidays in 2025: New Year’s Day, Family Day, Good Friday, Victoria Day, Canada Day, Labour Day, Thanksgiving Day, Christmas Day, and Boxing Day.

 Yes.
-As long as you meet the “Last and First Rule” – working your last scheduled shift before and first shift after the holiday — you may qualify under the ESA.
+As long as you meet the “Last and First Rule” (working your last shift before and first shift after the holiday), you qualify under Ontario’s ESA.

 Yes.
-Ontario is the only province in Canada where Boxing Day is officially recognized as a statutory holiday.
+Ontario is the only province in Canada where Boxing Day (December 26) is an official statutory holiday.